Kali-Hac/Locality-Awareness-SGE/README.md

 ![Python >=3.5](https://img.shields.io/badge/Python->=3.5-blue.svg)
 ![PyTorch >=1.6](https://img.shields.io/badge/Tensorflow->=1.10-yellow.svg)
 # A Self-Supervised Gait Encoding Approach with Locality-Awareness for 3D Skeleton Based Person Re-Identification
-By Haocong Rao, Siqi Wang, Xiping Hu, Mingkui Tan, Huang Da, Jun Cheng, Bin Hu, and Xinwang, Liu.
+By Haocong Rao, Siqi Wang, Xiping Hu, Mingkui Tan, Huang Da, Jun Cheng, Xinwang, Liu, and Bin Hu.
 ## Introduction
 This is the official implementation of the self-supervised gait encoding approach presented by "A Self-Supervised Gait Encoding Approach with Locality-Awareness for 3D Skeleton Based Person Re-Identification", which is the extended version of our IJCAI-2020 conference [paper](https://www.ijcai.org/proceedings/2020/0125.pdf).
 The codes are used to reproduce experimental results of the proposed Contrastive Attention-basd Gait Encodings (CAGEs) in the [paper](https://arxiv.org/abs/2009.03671v2).